HolmesLab/holmeslab/docs/Experiments/flywheel.md

 ## Add Files to Projects/Sessions/Subjects

-- ‘ad-hoc’ upload
-- can add any type of file to a dataset
+Flywheel allows ‘ad-hoc’ upload, so you can add any type of file to a dataset.

-For project-level:
+For project-level (templates, etc):
-Upload files by clicking on:
+Click on:
     - Project Name (in side navigation bar)
     - Information tab
     - Attachments box
     - 'Upload' button

+For acquisition or subject files:
+Click on:
+    - Project Name (in side navigation bar)
+    - '...' vertical dot menu
+    - 'Imports'
+    - 'Add Data'

 ## Flywheel Storage & Pipeline Rules